kddnewton/parser-prism/README.md

 # parser-prism

-This is an early experiment in building the [whitequark/parser](https://github.com/whitequark/parser) gem's syntax tree using the [prism](https://github.com/ruby/prism) parser.
+This gem provides a new backend for the [whitequark/parser](https://github.com/whitequark/parser) gem's syntax tree that uses the [prism](https://github.com/ruby/prism) parser.

 ## Installation